The SafeWise Team is pleased to release the seventh annual Safest Cities report.

 Learn how we identified the safest cities on our methodology page.

-We calculated crime rates for every city in the state that met our population threshold, which is based on the median population of the state.
+We calculated crime rates for every city in the state that met our population threshold, based on the state’s median population.
 See how the remaining cities ranked in the list below.

 NOTE: If you don’t see your city on the list, it means that it was below the population threshold or didn’t submit a complete crime report to the FBI in 2019.